 - Moving key Rancher features into separate microservices projects (Metadata, DNS, Rancher compose, etc.)

-- Dockerizing microservices deployments
+- Dockerizing microservices orchestration

 - Cataloging Dockerized application templates, and enabling them for deployment through the Rancher catalog

 Item 2 acts as a bridge from 1 to 3.
 In this article, I will go over each item in more detail.

 Moving key Rancher features to microservices

 It is well-known that monolithic systems come with certain disadvantages: